 Water is an ever-present feature throughout Udaipur, the ‘City of Lakes’, and the palatial Oberoi Udaivilas hotel is no exception.
 Guests arrive by boat, and the pool offerings—all four of them—are fit for a maharaja.
-They take you back to the days of India’s Mughal Dytasty in their design, with timeless views over Lake Pichola by day and flickering torches for an added wow factor at night when you explore on our
+They take you back to the days of India’s Mughal Dynasty in their design, with timeless views over Lake Pichola by day and flickering torches for an added wow factor at night.

 Hotel Sahrai, Fes Morocco

 This hotel’s name comes from the Moroccan word for ‘magic’, and within five minutes here, you’ll agree it’s christened perfectly: Sahrai’s swimming pool is spellbinding.
 Present and past unite in this slick, chic infinity pool, which looks over the ancient Medina of Fes, more than a thousand years old.

 Postcard-ready Positano has its fair share of incredible pools… But Villa Franca’s steals the show.
 Taking the topmost position of the historic hilltop hotel, lounging poolside places you by the craggy cliffs of the Amalfi coast, as the endlessly glittering Mediterranean stretches ahead of you.
 You think it couldn’t get better, and then the bartender places a chilled Aperol Spritz in your hand, and life feels deliciously complete.

 Le Meridien Bora Bora, Tahiti

 Who needs a pool when your hotel bungalow sits over a brilliantly turquoise lagoon?
 The lodgings of Le Meridien Bora Bora do exactly that—and guests have access to two manmade infinity pools as well, plus a whirlpool and turtle sanctuary.

 There’s plenty of time to test the waters of the infinity pools and natural lagoons on our Tahiti tour, and you’ll meet the turtles too.